-This specialization includes areas in Environmental Biology, Forestry, Resource Management, and Wildlife Management.
-The specialization of Natural Resource Biology provides coursework concerning ecological communities, plant and animal studies, and the Geographic Information System.
-The courses required in this specialization parallel those found at four-year institutions and should transfer without difficulty.
-Students must successfully complete core courses with a "C-" or better to meet specialization requirements.
+This program includes areas in Environmental Biology, Forestry, Resource Management, and Wildlife Management.
+The program of Natural Resource Biology provides coursework concerning ecological communities, plant and animal studies, and the Geographic Information System.
+The courses required in this program parallel those found at four-year institutions and should transfer without difficulty.
+Students must successfully complete core courses with a "C-" or better to meet program requirements.
 Transfer courses are designed to aid students in completing their four-year degrees.
-Students planning to transfer to a four-year program may need to have additional hours beyond the specialization requirements at Northwest College in order to transfer in as a junior.
+Students planning to transfer to a four-year program may need to have additional hours beyond the program requirements at Northwest College in order to transfer in as a junior.
 These students should consult with their advisor and the appropriate four-year college catalog.

-ASSOCIATE OF SCIENCE with specialization in NATURAL RESOURCE BIOLOGY
+ASSOCIATE OF SCIENCE NATURAL RESOURCE BIOLOGY

-Number and Title Credits

-Students should refer to the Gradua tion
+Number and Title Credits Students should refer to the Graduation

-Requirements on pages 30-38 31-37
+Requirements on pages 30-38......31-37